larson-group/clubb_release/tuner/README.md

 - `case_weights` and `field_weights`: optional non-negative loss weights.
 - `case_overrides`: legacy optional per-case overrides for `altitude_comparison_range`, `time_average_range`, and `num_time_windows`.
-- `seed`: optional random seed for random sampling.
+- `seed`: optional random seed for random, SimAnn, and Adam initialization.

 Case defaults are read from `tuner/case_defaults.json`.
 LES benchmark files are owned by that file only and are not request-overridable.
 Fields are selected